cdktf/cdktf-provider-cloudflare/docs/dataCloudflareWebAnalyticsSite.go.md

 - *Type:* *string

 The property used to sort the list of results.
+Available values: "host", "created".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/data-sources/web_analytics_site#order_by DataCloudflareWebAnalyticsSite#order_by}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/data-sources/web_analytics_site#order_by DataCloudflareWebAnalyticsSite#order_by}

 ---